-The legendary filmmaker Sergei Parajanov (Paradjanov) attended the Istanbul Film Festival in Turkey in 1989 and won the Jury Award for his film Ashik Kerib, based the great Russian poet Mikhail Lermontov’s short story that was itself based on an Azeri-Turkish fairy tale.
+The legendary filmmaker Sergei Parajanov (Paradjanov) attended the Istanbul Film Festival in Turkey in 1989 and won the Jury Award for his film Ashik Kerib, based on the great Russian poet Mikhail Lermontov’s short story that was itself based on an Azeri-Turkish fairy tale.

 After Parajanov spoke from the stage about the recent mass killings, pogroms and persecution of his Armenian countrymen by Turkish Azeris in Azerbaijan due to liberation from Azerbaijan of historically Armenian Nagorno Karabakh (Artsakh) — a group of hostile young nationalist Turks followed him on the streets of Istanbul and handed him a threatening handwritten note.
 Some witnesses went as far as describing it as an apparent attempt by Turks to assassinate Parajanov.